Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Generating annotation files
 ---------------------------

-We have fasta files of our target strain now.
-We can use them to generate our annotation files.
+We have fasta files of our new dummy query strain now.
+We can use them to generate annotation files.
 If the annotation files retrieved from NCBI is exactly what you want, you can skip this step.

 Before we running this subcommand, we have to modify environment paths of `RATT <http://ratt.sourceforge.net/>`_.